availability-icon

 Discover how starting video game addiction counseling can support your own journey toward a happier, more fulfilling life.

-Meet with a provider as soon as this week
+Meet with a therapist as soon as this week

-As a counselor serving school aged children for over 10 years, I am able to empathize and relate well to younger clients.
+As a counselor serving school aged children for over 10 years, I am able to empathize and relate well to younger clients....

-Starting Video game addiction counseling
+Video game addiction counseling FAQs

-What is Video game addiction counseling?
+What is video game addiction counseling?

-Thriveworks video game addiction counseling in Westminster, CO helps people who have an obsession with playing video games as well as with the more severe internet gaming disorder.
+Thriveworks video game addiction counseling in Westminster, CO helps people who have an obsession with playing video games as well as with internet gaming disorder.
 People may have mild, moderate, or severe internet gaming disorder if they struggle to control how often or how long they game.
 The symptoms of internet gaming disorder may include deceiving loved ones about when and how often they play, thinking constantly about gaming, and using video games as a distraction from real-world problems.

-How does Video game addiction counseling work?
+How does video game addiction counseling work?

 Thriveworks video game addiction counseling in Westminster helps those who suffer by assisting them in regaining control over video gaming.
 In addition, it can help them cope with the negative effects of video game addiction counseling from anxiety to depression, insomnia, and more.

-Is Video game addiction counseling conducted in person or online?
+Is video game addiction counseling conducted in person or online?

 Video game addiction counseling at Thriveworks is conducted both in person and through Online therapy.
 We encourage you to choose the option that works best for you.

-How long does Video game addiction counseling last?
+How long does video game addiction counseling last?

 The length of video game addiction counseling depends on the individual’s needs as well as the extent and severity of their problem and those that might stem from it.
 That said, people can make meaningful progress in the first weeks to months of therapy.